-

 Once the Nazis had occupied Northern and Central Italy from September 8th 1943, escape across the border to Switzerland was the only option for many Jews seeking safety.
 But the Swiss had issued an anti-semitic decree back on August 13, 1942 that closed their borders to most Jews Continue reading

-Posted in Uncategorized, People, History
+Posted in History, People, Uncategorized

 1 Comment